syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Modes.md

 ![Thumbnail Mode Image](images/NavigationStripMode.png)

+## Dots
-* `Dots` - The slider items will also be loaded in dots view.
+ The slider items will also be loaded in dots view.
 When a dot item is clicked, the slider will switch to the corresponding image data.

 {% tabs %}